United Methodist Church;

 cloth that ministers wear around their necks).
 She expected perhaps a dozen.
 She initially

 received 80 stoles.
 She hang them around the room where she gave her farewell speech.
-"It
+She said:

 moved people to tears.
 It made it obvious that we weren't just talking about me.
 We were